 When my daughter was one month away from her 8th birthday, she announced that she was going to have a birthday party somewhere fun instead of at home.
 Back then, my idea of a great kids party consisted of inviting a few friends over for a few party games, cake, and ice cream.

-But, my little girl’s nickname is Doo.
-Her older brother started calling her that when it became apparent to us that determination is one of her strongest character traits.
+However, my little girl’s nickname is Doo.
+Her older brother started calling her that when it became apparent that determination is one of her strongest character traits.
 So, even though I’d managed to make it through 13 years of birthday parties without venturing outside of my house, I knew that I needed to step it up and plan a party.

 After I took a deep breath, I started researching possible birthday party places near me.
-I pestered friends by phone and Facebook.
-My search even included loading the kids into the car to scope out potential sites.
-Eventually, my daughter celebrated her birthday at a local gymnastics center.
+That is to say, I pestered friends by phone and Facebook.
+Eventually, my search included loading the kids into the car to scope out potential sites.
+Finally, we found the perfect fit and my daughter celebrated her birthday at a local gymnastics center.

 It turns out that Twin Cities has an unbelievable variety of birthday party places.
 Here is a selection of 10 favorite places in our area to host your child’s next party.